ikiwq/kromi-sdl/README.md

 The Audio Manager plays music or an SFX.

 ### Map
 The Map.h file contains the Map class that has functions to create entities and then assign them tiles.
 It needs a .txt files with the tile map and a texture in order to do it.
+The map has a "zero" layer for the base map, then a "first" layer for the details than need to overlap the previous layer and then a "second" layer for collision tiles.

 ### Timer